lukegibson101/hangman/README.md

   * Fix: Add in additional stage of hangman graphic.
 Remove lives + 1 from script, set game over criteria back lives > 0.
 A more elgant fix for the problem above.
 * Bug: When selecting view rules.
 After returning to the main window, if you selected play game it would go to the difficulty menu
   * Fix: Called main() in game rules rather that initialise_game()
+* Bug: Error message too long causing last letter to wrap to following line.
+  * Fix: Split up error string and put "Please try again" to a new line.

 ### **Resources**